ksator/machine_learning_with_HealthBot/README.md

 ##  Iris flower data set

 It has data to quantify the morphologic variation of Iris flowers of three related species.
+The iris dataset consists of measurements of three types of Iris flowers: Iris Setosa, Iris Versicolor, and Iris Virginica.

+The iris dataset is intended to be for a supervised machine learning task because it has labels.
+It is a classification problem: we are trying to determine the flower categories.
+This is a supervised classification problem.

 The dataset contains a set of 150 records under five attributes: petal length, petal width, sepal length, sepal width and species.